yayabuba/leaderboardmvp/README.md

 3. Is the implementation, data model and code organisation of a standard that matches the level of the position you are applying for

 ## Scenario
 The overwhelming majority of Sports, Games and gamified concepts have leaderboards.
 ACME Startup sees an opportunity to make it easy for other organisations to add a leaderboard feature set to their software products.
-ACME Startup wants to demonstrate to the market what their idea has to offer so invest in building a simple leaderboard application where data is submitted by authenticated users and the leaderboards can viewed by the public or by private invitation.
-If this leaderboard product is validated by the market, the business wants to create a SaaS out of it and ideally would like to avoid rework in order to enhance the feature set.
+ACME Startup wants to demonstrate to the market what their idea has to offer so invest in building a simple leaderboard application.
+Leaderboard data will be submitted by authenticated users and Leaderboards can viewed by the public or by private invitation.
+If this leaderboard product is validated by the market, the business wants to create a SaaS out of it and ideally would like to avoid rework and focus on enhancing the feature set.

 ## Logical Structures
 #### Competitor